C3BI-pasteur-fr/ReGaTE/doc/remag.rst

 * Type:

   "``remag.py -h``"
-  to see all options available.
+  to see available options.

-* The execution of remag give an yaml file, a mapping between galaxy extension and edam format/data, to obtain it:
+* The execution of remag creates an yaml file, which is the result of a mapping between galaxy extension and edam format/data.
+To obtain it:

 -- With a mapping tsv file (first column: galaxy extension, second column the edam format: fomat_XXX, third column: description), type: